Young, New South Wales: History

+Lambing Flat riots

 From November 1860 through to June 1861, anti-Chinese miners attacked Chinese gold miners in the area, now known as the infamous Lambing Flat riots.
 As gold became scarce, European miners began to resent what they saw as the greater success of the more industrious Chinese, and hence many Chinese miners were attacked, robbed and killed.
 The anti-Chinese rebels rallied in numbers of up to 3,000.
-Eventually the rioters were controlled, Chinese miners had their claims restored to them, but the New South Wales Parliament passed the Chinese Immigration Bill which restricted the number of Chinese that could be brought into New South Wales on any ship and imposed a tax per head on entry.
+Eventually the rioters were controlled and Chinese miners had their claims restored to them, but the New South Wales Parliament passed the Chinese Immigration Bill which restricted the number of Chinese that could be brought into New South Wales on any ship and imposed a tax per head on entry.

 The town of Young was gazetted in 1861.
 The goldfields produced 470,000 ozt of gold sent by escort from the fields.
 Up to 20,000 miners worked the fields including about 2,000 Chinese miners.

-Later in the 1860s, some Chinese, who remained in the district, ran intensive and successful market gardens, supplying Young and other towns, even as far away as Wagga.
+Later in the 1860s, some Chinese who remained in the district ran intensive and successful market gardens, supplying Young and other towns, even as far away as Wagga Wagga.

-The town was incorporated in 1882, with miller, Peter Cram, the first mayor.
+The town was incorporated in 1882, with miller Peter Cram the first mayor.

 In 1889 Young was the first town in Australia to install electricity into the streets and homes of the township; Tamworth NSW had installed electricity to the streets only the previous year.

 The former Young Shire was acknowledged as the first Local Government Area to institute a rural school bus system in New South Wales.